MrCosney/Swift01.FlashLight/README.md

 # The Torch

-Simple application for manage screen Color and device flashlight
+Simple application for manage screen Color and device Flashlight

 ### Functional